Sonosfera

 The legal distinction between background and foreground music dictates your costs.
 Licensing bodies define instructor-led music as any audio used to dictate the pace or rhythm of a class, which triggers a separate, more expensive PPL PRS tariff tier.

-Compare this risk to the predictable, lower cost of using a dedicated B2B commercial music service at £19.99 a month.
-Compliance is a simple administrative task, not a looming threat, once you understand your exact usage.
+Compare this risk to the predictable cost of using a dedicated B2B music service at a month.
+Catalogue documentation becomes simpler once you understand your exact usage.
 It is similar to the shifts seen in Pub Music Cost: Reviewing Streaming vs Live Entertainment in the UK.
-You just need to switch to a legal provider.
+Keep outside audio sources separate.

 Digital enforcement is replacing physical inspections.
 Licensing organisations are increasingly deploying automated audio-matching software across public social media posts to identify unlicensed commercial music usage, targeting small fitness and wellness businesses specifically.